uber/prototool/README.md

 - Standardize building of your Protobuf files with a common configuration, abstracting away all of the pain of protoc for you.
 - Lint your Protobuf files with common linting rules according to a Style Guide.
 - Format your Protobuf files in a consistent manner.
+- Generate Protobuf files from a template that passes lint, taking care of package naming for you.
 - Generate stubs using any plugin based on a simple configuration file, including handling imports of all the Well-Known Types.
 - Call gRPC endpoints with ease, taking care of the JSON to binary conversion for you.
 - Output errors and lint failures in a common file:line:column:message format, making integration with editors possible, Vim integration is provided out of the box.